theJugglingCompany.com

 Then, after the jugglers stopped practicing, the gray matter partially receded.
 The brain grew the tissue in response to the demand, and partially withdrew it when the demand stopped.

-The juggler knows the arc.
-They have practiced it until the arc became reliable - until the alternating throw-throw-catch-catch rhythm moved from conscious effort to automatic execution.
-They know the feel of a clean throw at the right height, and they know the feel of a throw that is going to come down wrong before it comes down wrong.
+She knows the arc.
+She has practiced it until the arc became reliable - until the alternating throw-throw-catch-catch rhythm moved from conscious effort to automatic execution.
+She knows the feel of a clean throw at the right height, and she knows the feel of a throw that is going to come down wrong before it comes down wrong.

-They do not know the neural topology inside their own skull.
-They cannot see it.
-The practice has been producing it without their awareness.
+She does not know the neural topology behind her head.
+She cannot see it.
+The practice has been producing it without her awareness.

 This is true of all physical practice at sufficient depth.
 The practitioner experiences the external arc - throw, catch, drop, try again, drop less, catch more cleanly.
 The brain experiences a sustained demand that triggers structural response.
 The two processes run simultaneously.
 Only one is visible to the person doing the practice.

-The arc and the neuron are the same event - one happening outside the body, one happening inside it.
+The arc and the neuron are the same image - one drawn outside, one drawn inside.
 The practice that changes what you can do also changes the structure of the organ that runs the practice.

 Why it has to be physical

-The new gray matter does not grow from watching juggling videos, or from reading about juggling, or from understanding the principles of the cascade.
-It grows from the physical act of throwing and catching - from the specific combination of simultaneous demands that juggling places on the system.
-Scholz et al. (Nature Neuroscience, 2009) extended the finding to white matter: the connecting fibers between regions also grew in response to the practice.
+The neural tendrils in the image don’t grow from watching juggling videos, or from reading about juggling, or from understanding the principles of the cascade.
+They grow from the physical act of throwing and catching - from the specific combination of simultaneous demands that juggling places on the system.

 Visual tracking of multiple independently moving objects.
 Anticipatory attention toward where the ball will be, not where it is.
 Error correction in real time before the current throw has resolved.
 Left-right motor coordination where each hand is doing something different.
 Tolerance for the gap between release and catch.